sumit-research/persistent-homology-link-prediction/README.md

    - src_v2 - This folder was created to run the code on local laptop.
 Files are same as src_server.

 2. files \- This folder contains data and output files.
+   - **Data** \- This folder contains all the datasets, experimental sample test(obtained from those datasets)
+   - **Outputs** \- This folder contains all the results and intermediate outputs of all experiments.
+It has many folders with the folder name as the dataset name.
+       - experiment_1: This contains files of type _output\_hop.csv_, where hop is a number.
+       - experiment_2: This contains files of type _output\_hop\_expermentNum.csv_, where hop is the hop number and experimentNum is id of experiment.
+       - experiment_3: This contains files of type _mloutput_num.csv_, where num is experiment number.
+       - n_hop: There are many folders of this type.
+These folders contain all the intermediate outputs like apsp distance matrix, n hop neighborhood data and dipha files for that value of hop.
+         - apsp_complete_full_node1_node2: This file contains complete graph made by n_hop neighborhood of node1 and node2.
+         - apsp_full_node1: This file contains full distance matrix for n_hop neighborhood of node1.
+Another variant of this file is apsp_sparse_node1, which contains sparse distance matrix.
+         - apsp_full_node1_node2: This file contains full distance matrix for combined n_hop neighborhood of node1 and node2.
+Another variant of this file is apsp_sparse_node1_node2, which contains sparse distance matrix.
+         - n_hop_node1: This file contains n_hop neighborhood subgraph for node1.
+         - n_hop_node1_node2: This file contains combined n_hop neighborhood subgraph for node1 and node2.
+         - dipha_node1: This file is a DIPHA persistent diagram file for n_hop neighborhood of node1.
+         - dipha_node1_node2: This file is a DIPHA persistent diagram file for n_hop neighborhood of node1 and node2.
+       - removed_edge_hop: These folders are used to store intermediate results when we are working on experiment 2, i.e. when we do all the computation after removing an edge from the graph.
+The file names in these folders are similar to file names in n_hop folders.